63 Niche Website Ideas and Successful Site Examples to Inspire You

 This site gets more traffic than HerePup.com, but it's still another example of a smaller website doing very well.
-This is a WordPress site, with a generic template/theme and (there are free themes that look just as good) it's more in the form of a Blog than an actual media property.
+This is a WordPress site, with a generic template/Wordpress theme and (there are free wordpress themes that look just as good) it's more in the form of a blog than an actual media property.

 The site has a lot of links, and the long form content that the site showcases is one of the reasons why it ranks so well.
 Most of the content on the site is extremely focused, and very informative.
 It's pretty typical that an article on this site is over 2,000 words.